alexchunet/location_data/README.md

 (2) Agglomerative clustering of census shapes

-(3) Extraction of Points of Interests (POIs) from Twitter and Open Street Map
+(3) Extraction of points of interests (POIs) from Twitter and Open Street Map